Where is Camp Nicolet?

 Camp Nicolet is located outside of Eagle River, Wisconsin within the Chequamegon-Nicolet National Forest.
 Eagle River is approximately 6 hours north of Chicago.
 Bus transportation is provided from the Chicago and Milwaukee areas.

 How many campers are there?

-Camp has a capacity of 100 campers per session.
-Campers are placed in cabins based on the grade completed just prior to camp.
-East End campers range in age from 7-11 and West End campers are between the ages of 12-17.
+Camp has a capacity of 105 campers per session.
+East End campers range in age from 7-11; West End campers are between the ages of 12-17.

 What activities are offered at Nicolet?

 Camp Nicolet offers a vast array of activities to appeal to all campers.
 Some of the most popular include waterskiing, horseback riding, sailing, archery, mad scientist, outpost overnight, and podcasting.

 Each week your camper will complete an “Activity Preference Form,” which is used to create her weekly schedule.
 This form lists each of the activities that are offered that week and your camper is asked to rank them in order of preference.
 Our program director will then enter schedules accordingly and distribute on Monday morning after breakfast.
 All campers are pre-scheduled into showers, water ski, and paid activities.
 If your camper has any concerns about her schedule, she can visit the program director after breakfast or lunch to make any necessary changes.